octoscorp/GDS-Jam2/README.md

 Lower priority than the activation itself, but the player should know which cards are active at a given time.

 ### MVP
-#### Web testing - Friday
-I have no way to test the web export on a PC other than mine from Friday night onwards.
-Ideally would have bones of game done by Friday morning:
-- Cactus, Zombie, Alien enemies
+- Third enemy type
-- Card choice mechanism, including trigger for it (enemy drops item)
+- Card choice mechanism, including trigger for it (enemy drops chest, player touches chest to pick up)
-- Card application for speed,
+- Card effects
-- Player shooting enemies
-- Sounds for all of the above
-  - Also "Talking" sound for the tutorial
-  - Alien shooting sound
-  - Menu sounds
+- In-level sounds

 #### Full MVP
 - Card choice using luck value
-- Aliens shooting
+- Alien enemies shooting
+- Tutorial
+  - "I'll get straight to the point.
+The labcoats say the teleportation experiments had some undesired side effects.
+Said side effects have been observed in a handful of locations across the country.
+Your job is to ..suppress... these anomalies until we can send further backup in.
+Many of them will be hostile, and as usual lethal force is both authorised and recommended.
+Do I make myself clear?"
+  - Easter egg opportunity if we let the player type their response
+  - "___, I don't like your attitude.
+I've got a special assignment for you."
+  - "This here's a saguaro cactus... mostly.
+Walk up close and see how it responds."
 - Pause menu (volumes, current card display, resolution?)
+- Main menu (new game, tutorial, credits, highscores, exit)
 - Score system (per-instance, for the moment)
 - Currently active display
+- Menu sounds

 #### Stretch Goals for Jam
 - Card icons all distinct